 All delegates should be able to cast their votes free from interference.
 The standing orders state that delegates must be seated during votes.
-All delegates should take their seats and remain quiet when votes are being cast and counted.
+All delegates should take their seats and remain quiet when votes are being conducted.

 When addressing Congress